kailash-manasarovar/statement/docs/timeline/2026/june.md

 ### Memories

-- I realize I came to Bali and stayed here because it's right next door to the Hyatt where I was sedated and raped by hundreds probably for a whole week in May 2024 with work on a work's event with the whole company and their special guests from all over the world.
+- I realize I came to Bali and stayed here because it's right next door to the Hyatt where I was sedated and raped by hundreds probably for a whole week in May 2024 while on a work's event with the Polygon Labs and their special guests from all over the world.
 - I start to remember a whole load of things.
-- It's gonna be just like [the seven devils](../../crimes/protagonists/vidal-sastre.md#seven-devils), isn't it.
+- It's gonna be just like remembering [the seven devils](../../crimes/protagonists/vidal-sastre.md#seven-devils) I expect, isn't it.

 ### I was right about Elon's spy, wasn't I